 Description: Hkcmd.exe is not essential for Windows and will often cause problems.
 Hkcmd.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows\System32.

 Hkcmd.exe is not a Windows system file.
-The software starts upon Windows startup (see Registry key: MACHINE\Run, Run, MACHINE\RunServices, User Shell Folders, MACHINE\User Shell Folders, DEFAULT\Run).
+The software starts upon Windows startup (see Registry key: MACHINE\Run, Run, User Shell Folders, MACHINE\User Shell Folders).
 The program has no visible window.
 The file is a trustworthy file from Microsoft.
-Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 35% dangerous, however you should also read the user reviews.

-In the event of any problems with hkcmd.exe, you can remove the entire program PHP or Intel(R) Graphics Media Accelerator using Windows Control Panel.
+In the event of any problems with hkcmd.exe, you can remove the entire program Intel(R) Graphics Media Accelerator or Macintosh Drivers for Windows using Windows Control Panel.

 Recommended: Identify hkcmd.exe related errors